 Advice to Management

-I applied through a staffing agency.
-The process took 2+ months.
-I interviewed at Campbell Soup Company (Camden, NJ) in August 2015.
+I applied online.
+The process took 2 weeks.
+I interviewed at Campbell Soup Company (Camden, NJ).

 Fairly straight forward asked questions about my professional background & technical questions to assess my technical skills.
 Interviewed 1 on 1 with the direct hiring manager and 2 other manager of similar roles, they asked behavior based questions and asked me to elaborate on my resume.

 Has programs that support a diverse and inclusive workforce

 Formal programs or foundation to give back to communities